Unexpected command line generated when importing a SEP installer package

 Cause

-SEP packages have unique variations that we have programmed specific command lines for when we import and recognize a package that is a SEP client install package.
-Since specific versions of SEP may have mulitple install packages, we generate a random code to make the command line unique.
+SEP packages have unique variations that have programmed specific command lines, when they are imported and recognize as a package that is a SEP client install package.
+Since specific versions of SEP may have mulitple install packages, a random code is generated to make the command line unique.

 Resolution